 The development pattern map tracks the size and location of zonings and subdivisions.
-In Kingston Township, the major features include the rezonings (green) in Northstar and smaller active Common Access Drive subdivisions and smaller platted areas.
+In Kingston Township, the major features include the rezonings in Northstar (green) and smaller active Common Access Drive subdivisions and smaller platted areas.

 Additional information, called "attributes," are stored within the DCRPC GIS system.
-Information includes building permit issuance, developer/landowner, subdivision names, number of homes and density.
+Information includes permit issuance, developer/landowner, subdivision names, number of homes and density.